 Bear in mind that you’ll only ever be as effective as the quality, planning and execution of the contents in yours.

-- Pen and paper.
 Small enough to keep with you -- you never know when a thought or idea will strike, so make it a habit to keep them with you.
 This is particularly true if you're committed to keeping a time management log.

 Time spent improving your data storage and access by organizing computer files is time well spent.
 Manage you computer well and it will serve you.
 Don’t, and it will start to own you.

-- Timer.
 Use a timer to establish limits on whatever you want to do more or less of (visual timers are particularly useful).
 For example, if you're habitually wasting time online, use a timer to help you put limits on the amount you do it.